lightvue/slidev-theme-light-icons/README.md

 ### `LightIcon` & `IconBox`
 - For using `light-icons` wherever needed inside the theme.
-- Also packed with additional `IconBox` to make the icons look elegant
+- Also packed with additional `IconBox` to make the icons look elegant.

 ![dynamic-image](https://i.imgur.com/py8YL0P.png)